janl/waaa/README.md

 Blog posts (opinion, advice, timely news) goes in the `_posts` directory, and must be named `YYYY-MM-DD-the-title-of-the-post.md`.

-Start your page/post off with the following Jekyll “head matter”:
+Start your page/post off with the following Jekyll “front matter”:

 ```
 ---